Chhattisgarh: Modern history

-Chhattisgarh was under Maratha Rule (Bhonsles of Nagpur) from 1741 to 1845 CE.
-They came under British rule from 1845 to 1947 as the Chhattisgarh Division of the Central Provinces.
+Chhattisgarh was under Maratha Rule (Bhonsles of Nagpur) from 1741 to 1845.
+It came under British rule from 1845 to 1947 as the Chhattisgarh Division of the Central Provinces.
 Raipur gained prominence over the capital Ratanpur with the advent of the British in 1845.
 In 1905, the Sambalpur district was transferred to Odisha and the estates of Surguja were transferred from Bengal to Chhattisgarh.

 The area constituting the new state merged into Madhya Pradesh on 1 November 1956, under the States Reorganisation Act, 1956, and remained a part of that state for 44 years.
 Prior to that, the region was part of the Central Provinces and Berar (CP and Berar) under British rule.
 Some areas constituting the Chhattisgarh state were princely states under British rule, but were later on merged into Madhya Pradesh.

 Separation of Chhattisgarh

 The demand for Chhattisgarh to be a separate state first rose in the 1920s, with similar demands appearing at regular intervals; however, a well-organised movement was never initiated.
 Several all-party platforms were created and usually resolved around petitions, public meetings, seminars, rallies and strikes.
 The demand was raised by the Raipur Congress unit in 1924 and was also discussed in the Indian Congress at Tripuri.
 A discussion about forming a Regional Congress organisation for Chhattisgarh took place.
 In 1954, when the State Reorganisation Commission was set up, the demand was put forward but was rejected.
 In 1955, the demand was raised in the Nagpur assembly of Madhya Bharat.

 In the 1990s, the demand became more prominent, resulting in the formation of a statewide political forum known as the Chhattisgarh Rajya Nirman Manch.
 The forum was led by Chandulal Chadrakar and several successful region-wide strikes and rallies were organised under it, all of which were supported by major political parties, such as the Indian National Congress and the Bharatiya Janata Party.

 The new National Democratic Alliance government sent the Separate Chhattisgarh Bill for approval by the Madhya Pradesh Assembly, where it was unanimously approved and then submitted to the Lok Sabha.
 The bill was passed in the Lok Sabha and the Rajya Sabha, which allowed the creation of the state of Chhattisgarh.
 K. R. Narayanan gave his consent to the Madhya Pradesh Reorganisation Act on 25 August 2000 and the government of India set 1 November 2000 as the day Chhattisgarh would be separated from Madhya Pradesh.
 As such, Chhattisgarh was formed from Madhya Pradesh.